 WALTER REHBERG (1900-1957)

 This Swiss pianist, almost completely forgotten today, recorded copiously for Polydor during the 1920s and 30s.
 Among his discs are the first-ever recordings of Schubert's Wanderer Fantasy and the Schumann Op.17 Fantasy.
 Until now, none of these records has been transferred to CD.
 APR 7309 (three discs), contains a comprehensive selection of Rehberg's playing in superb transfers by Ward Marston.

 An essentially complete edition of this superb Chilean pianist's recordings, drawn from Brunswick and Victor 78s as well as her 1949 Carnegie Hall recital, can be obtained on VAI 1023 (two discs).

 EDUARD RISLER (1873-1929)

 Around 1917 this highly regarded French pianist recorded 18 sides on the Pathé-Actuelle label.
-All are now available on SYMPOSIUM 1297 in barely acceptable, heavily noise-ridden transfers.
+All have been available on SYMPOSIUM 1297 in barely acceptable, heavily noise-ridden transfers.
 Furthermore, the Symposium booklet fails to provide even basic discographic detail.
 Fortunately, a more professional handling of these valuable discs can be found in new Marston transfers on that label's "Lagniappe" series (L 005).